Salma158/ITI_BASH/Lab 3.md

 n1=$n1+1
 print $n2
 done

+answer : 1
-8. Create the following menu:
+9. Create the following menu:
 a.
 Press 1 to ls
 b.
 Press 2 to ls –a
 c.
 Press 3 to exit